Cribbage King / Gin King

 Cribbage King / Gin King is a 1989 video game published by The Software Toolworks.

 Gameplay

-Cribbage King / Gin King is a game in which the computer card game package can be either keyboard or mouse driven and can be customized.
+Cribbage King / Gin King is a game in which the customizable card game package can be played using either a keyboard or mouse.

 Reception

 Michael S. Lasky reviewed the game for Computer Gaming World, and stated that "Cribbage King is well worth its price.
 To have Gin King also included makes it a decided computer game bargain for any card shark."